Fizznaps/NonSteamLauncherLinker/README.md

 If you'd like to contribute please make sure to comment your code thoroughly and try to split major features up into their own PRs when possible.

+## Development Notes

+### Project Objective

+Create a unified launcher management system supporting multiple launchers (Steam, Epic, Legendary, GOG Galaxy, etc.) with flexible configuration via `launcherinfo.json`.

+### Current Status

+* `launcherinfo.json` file defined with multiple launcher configurations.
+* `LauncherInfoManager` implemented to parse the JSON and provide launcher info.
+* Base project refactored to prepare for launcher abstraction.

+### Last Completed Step

+* Step 2: Created and tested `LauncherInfoManager` to reliably parse launcherinfo.json and expose current launcher data.

+### Next Steps

+* Step 3: Integrate launcherinfo.json data into `LaunchLogic` class.
+* Implement logic to detect launcher type from game path and auto-build launch URIs.
+* Support additional launchers beyond Epic, Legendary, and GOG Galaxy.
+* Refactor code to replace hardcoded paths and values with config-driven data.

+### Epic Launcher Integration Details

+* The Epic launcher URI requires the correct game identifier.
+* To get this, the Legendary launcher executable path (defined in the JSON) will be used to execute a JSON export of installed games.
+* This export contains the official game names and metadata.
+* The Epic manifests (found in the Epic Games install folder) are then parsed to determine the install paths for each game.
+* By matching the install paths from the manifests with the game data from Legendary’s export, the code can resolve the correct game identifier.
+* This game identifier is appended to the `launcherURIPrefix` from `launcherinfo.json` to build the full launch URI.
+* This approach avoids hardcoding Epic game IDs and allows for dynamic and flexible launch handling.

+### Notes / Blockers

+* Need to confirm consistent naming conventions across JSON, INI, and code.
+* Confirm error handling for missing or malformed launcherinfo.json.
+* Investigate adding support for other launchers like GOG Galaxy.

 Credits
 =======
 Special thanks to CriticalComposer for his art/icon contribution to the OSOL project.